eso/edps-doc/source/edpsgui/reduction_configuration.md

    :name: fig-reduction_configuration_editor_2
    :figclass: left-caption

-   The Reduction Configuration editor (lower part part), where workflow and recipe parameters can be edited.
+   The Reduction Configuration editor (lower part), where workflow and recipe parameters can be edited.
    ```

 There are several parameters sets available, that are configured to serve specific purposes.
 The `science_parameters` (